JuliaLang/julia/doc/manual/parallel-computing.rst

 ``userdata`` is provided for custom cluster managers to store their own worker specific information.

-:func:`manage(manager::FooManager, id::Integer, config::WorkerConfig, op::Symbol) <manage>` is called at different
+``manage(manager::FooManager, id::Integer, config::WorkerConfig, op::Symbol)`` is called at different
-times during the worker's lifetime with different ``op`` values:
+times during the worker's lifetime with appropriate ``op`` values:

       - with ``:register``/``:deregister`` when a worker is added / removed from the Julia worker pool.